Corvina-R-D/create-corvina-app/src/templates/corvina-app-web/README.md

 I'm focusing right now on the test related to the service, so I'm using the following commands to run the tests:

 * follow the instructions to start the project with minikube till the point where you have the minikube tunnel running
-* start postgresql and fake-http-server: run `docker-compose up postgresql redis fake-http-server` and leave it running
+* start storage service: run `docker-compose up postgresql redis` and leave it running
 * run `cd service && npm run test`

 ## How to release in production?